Director's Guide to Compulsory Liquidation

 After the official receiver confirms there are assets to realise and investigations to conduct, they'll nominate an insolvency practitioner (IP) to Liquidate the company.

 Liquidators act on behalf of the court and have far-reaching statutory powers.
 They report to the Insolvency Service on the director's conduct, and will investigate:

 All the company's contracts usually terminate on the date of Liquidation.

 Tips for Company Directors

-You will need to seriously consider your general conduct as a director if your company has received a court winding up order and become the subject of Compulsory Liquidation proceedings.
+You will need to seriously consider your conduct as a director if your company has received a court winding up order and become the subject of Compulsory Liquidation proceedings.
 Any actions you've taken or failed to take that led to your company's demise will require due consideration.
-This period of reflection will need to cover the last 3 years of your directorship.
+This period of reflection must cover the last 3 years of your directorship.
 Additionally, a director with a company facing Liquidation should avoid: